Think3D: Thinking with Space for Spatial Reasoning: Introduction

-Two main research directions have emerged to bridge this gap.
-The first seeks to internalize spatial knowledge by training on large-scale and spatially diverse datasets~\cite{chen2024spatialvlm, fan2025vlm, ji2025robobrain, team2025gemini, zhou2025robotracer}, which requires enormous computation and may sacrifice general reasoning ability.
-The second, known as \textit{think with image}~\cite{su2025thinking, zhao2025pyvision, zheng2025deepeyes, su2025openthinkimg, zhou2025reinforced}, enables models to call external tools (e.g., zoom, crop, depth estimation) to enhance perception.
-However, these 2.5D operations can only capture shallow spatial cues—such as relative depth and object ordering—and fail to support deeper reasoning across multiple views or 3D geometry~\cite{wu2025spatialscore,marsili2025visual}.
-By comparison, humans intuitively build consistent 3D representations of their surroundings and leverage them for comprehensive spatial reasoning.
+Several main research directions have emerged to bridge this gap.
+The first direction aims to internalize spatial knowledge by training on large-scale and spatially diverse datasets~\cite{chen2024spatialvlm, fan2025vlm, ji2025robobrain, team2025gemini, zhou2025robotracer}.
+This approach requires enormous computation and can degrade general reasoning ability.
+The second direction, often referred to as \textit{think with image}\cite{su2025thinking, zhao2025pyvision, zheng2025deepeyes, su2025openthinkimg, zhou2025reinforced}, enables models to call external tools (e.g., zoom~\cite{zheng2025deepeyes}, crop~\cite{zhao2025pyvision}, depth estimation~\cite{zhou2025reinforced}) to enhance perception.
+However, these 2.5 operations primarily provide shallow spatial cues, such as relative depth, object ordering, or counting, and they do not support deeper reasoning across multiple views or 3D geometry\cite{wu2025spatialscore,marsili2025visual}.
+By comparison, humans naturally manipulate consistent 3D representations through operations such as dragging and rotation to support comprehensive spatial reasoning.
 Inspired by this cognitive process, we ask: \textbf{Can VLMs ``think'' with 3D space as humans do?}

 Recent advances in 3D reconstruction~\cite{wang2025vggt, wang2025pi, keetha2025mapanything} make this possible.
 These models can estimate camera poses and reconstruct 3D point clouds from videos or multi-view images, providing a geometric foundation for explicit spatial reasoning.
-Building on this foundation, we propose \textbf{Think3D}-a framework that enables VLMs to actively interact with reconstructed 3D point clouds and reason in a spatial manner through \emph{thinking with 3D space}.
+Building on this foundation, we propose \textbf{Think3D}---a framework that enables VLMs to actively interact with reconstructed 3D point clouds and reason in a spatial manner through \emph{thinking with 3D space}.